New NASA rover to scout for life's habitats on Mars

 SKY CRANE DELIVERY

-Curiosity's toolkit includes a robotic arm with a drill, onboard chemistry labs to analyze powdered samples and a laser that can pulverize rock and soil samples from a distance of 20 feet away.
+Curiosity's toolkit includes a robotic arm with a drill, onboard chemistry labs to analyse powdered samples and a laser that can pulverize rock and soil samples from a distance of 20 feet (6 meters) away.

 If all goes as planned, Curiosity will be lowered to the floor of Gale Crater in August 2012 by a new landing system called a sky crane.
 Previously, NASA used airbags or thruster jets to cushion a probe's touchdown on Mars but the 1,980-pound (900-kilogram) Curiosity needed a beefier system.

-Note: (This story was corrected in the second paragraph to change the name of the organisation to United Launch Alliance)